leonardleroux/leonardleroux.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Economics at [Sciences Po Paris](https://www.sciencespo.fr/department-economics/), working under the supervision of [Benjamin Marx](https://sites.google.com/view/bmarx/home) and [Pierre-Philippe Combes](https://sites.google.com/view/pierrephilippecombes/).
-This year I am based at the [Aix-Marseille School of Economics](https://www.amse-aixmarseille.fr/en) on a PhD fellowship.
+I am a Postdoctoral Research Fellow at the Economic Research Unit of the [IFC-World Bank Group](https://www.ifc.org/en/home).
+I obtained my PhD in Economics from [Sciences Po Paris](https://www.sciencespo.fr/department-economics/) in June 2025, under the supervision of [Benjamin Marx](https://sites.google.com/view/bmarx/home) and [Pierre-Philippe Combes](https://sites.google.com/view/pierrephilippecombes/).

 My research interests are in development, urban and environmental economics.
 At a broad level, I am interested in the interactions of rapid urbanization with governance and state capacity in lower and middle income countries.